-Cannabis is the most commonly used substance in Ontario, aside from alcohol and tobacco.
-When consumed, it causes short-term psychoactive effects, and is used for medical, non-medical and cultural purposes.
+Cannabis is the most commonly used substance in both Oxford and Elgin/St. Thomas, aside from alcohol and tobacco.
+It is used for medical, non-medical and cultural purposes.

 Cannabis refers to the whole plant (Cannabis sativa and Cannabis indica), and the substances extracted from it.
 Marijuana is a term used by many to refer to the dried leaves and flowering tops of the plant.

 - For more information on Cannabis visit Cannabasics

 - For more information on edible cannabis and extracts visit: 7 Things you Need to Know about Cannabis Extracts – CCSA

 Always read the label before ingesting edible cannabis.
 Edible cannabis products vary widely in their appearance and ingredients, including how much THC and CBD they contain.
 The package must also contain information on recommended storage and intended use.
 Other information you may find on the package is directions for use, product form, or other warnings or precautions.

 For some people, the effects of edible cannabis can be more intense than inhaling a similar dose of dried cannabis.
 This intensity is partly because when you ingest THC, your liver turns it into a stronger form.
 Individuals who are new to cannabis edibles should start with products containing no more than 2.5mg of THC and wait to feel the effects before taking more.

 With edible cannabis, the intoxicating effects or “high” do not kick in for about 30 minutes to 2 hours.
 The effects peak at about 4 hours.
 Because it can take up to 4 hours to feel the peak effects, consuming more cannabis within this time period can result in over-intoxication.
 Over-intoxication can take the form of anxiety and panic, nausea and vomiting, and symptoms of psychosis or paranoia.